odinuv/web/en/apv/articles/security/sql-injection.md

        "WHERE type = '" . $_GET['filter'] . "' AND owner = '" . $id . "'";
 {% endhighlight %}

+Note that compared column values in `WHERE` are enclosed in apostrophes `'` which denote SQL strings.
+Contrary, from PHP's point of view, everything there is a string and variable containing string is being concatenated into it.
+SQL syntax has no meaning for PHP interpreter -- it is really just a string.

 The attacker first tests the presence of SQL injection vulnerability by fiddling with filter parameter:

     https://banking.insecure-app.com/account/balance?filter='

 One of the easiest way is to pass an apostrophe into a query parameter.
 Let's see what happend on the backend.
-This is the query which will be sent to the database system (just a string for PHP):
+This is the query which will be send to the database system (just a string for PHP interpreter):

     SELECT balance FROM bank_account WHERE type = ''' AND owner = '123'